 Consider Throwing Standing Up

 I did invest in the Skutt leg extenders.
-They work well but in my opinion, a little more height would be nice – with full extension of the legs when standing I still need to bend over more than I would like.
+They work well but in my opinion, a little more height would be nice – with full extension of the legs when standing I still need to add a brick under each leg to achieve optimum wheel height.
 I threw for years sitting and this finally caught up with me necessitating a couple of months of chiropractic care followed by a couple of months of physical therapy.
 Standing seems to relieve much of the stress on my back.
 It took a couple of months for me to fully master throwing in the standing position.
 Now I feel I can throw better in this position and I can see my work in progress better.
 If you are throwing large, standing is not a problem as long as your wheel is secure (does not move when substantial lateral pressure is applied).
 If you are throwing tall you will probably need a step stool.
 When standing I suggest bracing your arms on the splash pan as additional support for steadiness.

 Used Pottery Wheels